Module 3.1: What is Observability?

 Section titled “Part 4: The Observability Mindset”4.1 From “Know What’s Wrong” to “Understand Behavior”

-- “What do failing requests have in common?” - Pattern discovery
+- “What do all these failing requests have in common?” - Instant pattern discovery (e.g., they all share a specific geographic origin or device type).

-- “What else is affected?” - Blast radius discovery
+- “What else is affected?” - Rapid blast radius discovery to ensure cascading failures are intercepted before they compromise the entire platform.

 War Story: The 5% Mystery That Cost Millions